x15sr71/Fiverr_Web3/readme.md

 - Database: TBD
 ## Status 📝
 Under Development:
-Fiver Web3 is actively being developed.
+Fiverr Web3 is actively being developed.
 We are working hard to bring you a cutting-edge decentralized marketplace.
 Expect more updates, features, and comprehensive documentation to be pushed to this repository soon.
 ## Getting Started  🚀
 Stay tuned for detailed installation instructions and API documentation.
-In the meantime, follow this repository for the latest progress on Fiver Web3.
+In the meantime, follow this repository for the latest progress on Fiverr Web3.